 - Clarify the purpose and target of the manual

 Please open the manual that you often use.
-Does the manual state when and for what purpose it is used (objective), and who it is intended for (target)?
+Does that manual specify when and for what purpose it is used (objective) and who it is intended for (target audience)?

-To make it a manual that can be used, it is good to have a chapter called "Introduction" and specify who the manual is for.
-If you have never written about the purpose or target, please read the following blog.
+If you have never written about the purpose or target audience, please read the blog below.
 It explains the basic points related to manual creation.

 - Make manuals easy to read and understand

-If you want to know techniques for writing easy-to-read and understandable manuals, please read the following blog.
-We introduce points to make the reader want to read and try it out.
+If you want to learn techniques for writing easy-to-read and easy-to-understand manuals, please check out the blog below.
+It introduces points to make readers feel "interested in reading" and "want to give it a try."

 [Explanation from On-site Personnel!]
 3 Key Points for Creating an Easy-to-Read Operations Manual